brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 Or so I thought.

 Fortunately, just as I'd already found ways to integrate JavaScript with the Hugo repo when adding [PostCSS](https://postcss.org) to it, it turned out there still would be use for some of the JS I'd borrowed/stolen for the Eleventy repo.
-Even better, it proved easier than I'd expected---not easy, but easier than I'd expected---to translate some of the JS to Hugo-flavored Go when that became utterly necessary.
+Even better, it proved easier than I'd expected --- not easy, but easier than I'd expected --- to translate some of the JS to Hugo-flavored Go when that became utterly necessary.

 ## Hugo: Fetching webmentions